dan4thewin/FreeForth2/docs/Criticism.md

 > is none of these.
 >
 > By Leon P Smith at Mon, 2008-07-14 23:16

+# Update!

+FreeForth2 now provides alternate versions of conditionals that follow normal Forth conventions, i.e., produce or consume a Boolean value from the stack.
+These versions append a dot to the usual name.
+The Forth 2012 Core words test suite validates their correctness.

+    : show IF. ."T" ELSE ."F" THEN cr ;
+    0 0=.  show ;     \ T
+    1 0=.  show ;     \ F
+    : display IF.
+42 .
+ELSE 63 .
+THEN cr ;
+    0 0 =. display ;  \ 42
+    1 0 =. display ;  \ 63

 # A Word About Conditionals